crashoverride777/swifty-ads/README.md

 # Supporting both landscape and portrait orientation

-- If your app supports both portrait and landscape orientation go to the ViewController add the following method.
+- If your app supports both portrait and landscape orientation go to the ViewController and add the following method.

 ```swift
 override func viewWillTransitionToSize(size: CGSize, withTransitionCoordinator coordinator: UIViewControllerTransitionCoordinator) {